nodestream-proj/nodestream/docs/docs/reference/value-providers.md

 # Value Providers

 There are many methods of extracting and providing data to the ETl pipeline as it operates.
-The various yaml tags such as `!jq` or `!variable` refer to an underlying ValueProvider.
+The various yaml tags such as `!jmespath` or `!variable` refer to an underlying ValueProvider.

 ## `!jmespath`